Summary

 LGBT rights

 In 2023, Duarte was the only Republican to vote against the Matt Rosendale amendment to H.R.
-2670: National Defense Authorization Act for Fiscal Year 2024, which would prohibit TRICARE from covering and the Department of Defense from furnishing sex reassignment surgeries and gender hormone treatments for transgender individuals.[21][22]
+2670: National Defense Authorization Act for Fiscal Year 2024, which would prohibit TRICARE from covering and the Department of Defense from furnishing gender affirmation surgeries and gender hormone treatments for transgender individuals.[21][22]

 Confederate Naming Commission